TECHNICAL NOTE OLD BASIS ESTIMATES

 3 The ABR-based register consists of all businesses on the ABR coded to an 'agricultural' industry, as well as businesses which have indicated they undertake agricultural activities.
 All businesses with a turnover of $50,000 or more are required to register on the ABR.
 Many agricultural businesses with a turnover of less than $50,000 have also chosen to register on the ABR.

 4 Moving to the ABR-based register required changes to many of the methodologies used for compiling agriculture statistics.
 These included changes to the methods used for determining whether agricultural businesses were 'in-scope' of the collection, and also to ways the data were compiled.
-Please refer to the Explanatory Notes and the Technical Note of ABS publication Selected Agricultural Commodities, Australia, Preliminary, 2005-06 (cat. no. 7112.0) for more information about the changes in scope, coverage and production of estimates.
+Please refer to the Explanatory Notes of ABS publication Principal Agricultural Commodities, Australia, Preliminary, 2005-06 (cat. no. 7111.0) for more information about the changes in scope and coverage.

 IMPLICATIONS FOR USERS

 5 The key implication of the move to the new register is that the 2005-06 Agricultural Census data will not be directly comparable with the historical time series of agriculture data.
-Consequently, the estimates of VACP for 2005-06 are also not directly comparable with the historical VACP time series.
+Consequently the estimates of Value of Agricultural Commodities Produced (VACP) for 2005-06 are also not directly comparable with the historical VACP time series for those estimates that draw on the 2005-06 Agricultural Census production quantities.
 To provide users with a way of comparing ('bridging') the 2005-06 estimate of gross VACP data with the historical time series, the ABS has prepared two sets of VACP estimates.

 6 'New-basis' Agricultural Census production estimates were prepared for 2005-06 using the new ABR-based register and its associated statistical methodologies.
 These methodologies have been subjected to rigorous analysis and testing, with the resulting 'new basis' estimates representing the start of the new commodity and livestock series.